hebr3/597C1-Cryptography/MCS597C-Syllabus.md

 Online via Zoom

-Monday 5:30 - 8:15pm
+Tuesday 6 - 8pm

-Wednesday 5:30 - 8:15pm
+Thursday 6 - 8pm

 Session: 6/1/20 - 8/8/20

-Final: Wednesday 8/8/20 @ 5:30pm
+Final: Thursday 8/6/20 @ 6pm

 ## Course Description

 Fundamentals of protecting confidentiality, integrity and availability of information in computer systems.
 This course covers the fundamentals of cryptographic concepts and methods.
 Several encryption/decryption algorithms will be discussed.
 The  topics  include  an  introduction  to  the  mathematics  behind  cryptography;  cryptographic  algorithms including  classical  methods,  symmetric  key  systems,  public  key  systems,hash  functions,  digital  signatures  and certificates; cryptanalysis and attacks; and access control including authentication and authorization.
-Assignments include labprojectsto apply public keys, dictionary attacks, digital signatures, and certificates.
+Assignments include lab projects to apply public keys, dictionary attacks, digital signatures, and certificates.

 ## Course Prerequisites
  Graduate student status in the Master of Science in Cybersecurity,a Professional Science Master’s program.